Michael-Warrior-Angel/MLP-vs-SVM-on-MNIST/README.md

 Multilayer Perceptron (MLP-3)
 The MLP architecture, referred to as MLP-3 due to its three layers, is designed to handle the complexity of image data, particularly its ability to learn non-linear relationships betwee features.
 The structure is as follows:
-a.
-Input Layer: 784 neurons, corresponding to the 28x28 pixel values from the MNIST images.
+1. Input Layer: 784 neurons, corresponding to the 28x28 pixel values from the MNIST images.
-b.
-Hidden Layer 1: 512 neurons with ReLU activation function.
+2. Hidden Layer 1: 512 neurons with ReLU activation function.
-c.
-Hidden Layer 2: 256 neurons with ReLU activation function.
+3. Hidden Layer 2: 256 neurons with ReLU activation function.
-d.
-Output Layer: 10 neurons with softmax activation for multi-class classification:
+4. Output Layer: 10 neurons with softmax activation for multi-class classification:

 Support Vector Machine (SVM)
 SVM operates differently, relying on the concept of hyperplanes to separate data points in a high-dimensional space.
 The kernel for SVM is